revk/SolarSystem/Manuals/Overview.md

 There are however some timers than can be configured:

 - Arm cancel - if arming is not possible within a certain time the arming is cancelled.
-Normally a TAMPER, ACCESS or PRESENCE will hold off arming.
+Normally a `TAMPER`, `ACCESS` or `PRESENCE` will hold off arming.
 This allows for exit during arming.
 - Pre alarm - when an alarm condition happens it triggers a pre-alarm for a time.
 If disarm is done during the pre alarm then the alarm is not activated.
 Even if the alarm trigger goes away, a pre-alarm will trigger an alarm at the end of the timer if not disarmed first.
 This is to allow for entry before disarming.
 - Alarm clear - once the trigger for an alarm stops, the alarm state continues for a time.
 - Output timers - an output can have a timer, so, for example, a bell output may be limited to avoid annoyance.
-- Strong (force arm) - In addition to normal arming for one or more areas, it is also possible to force arming with the strong-arm function.
-This can be set on a fob held for a long time (10 seconds).
-Arming and strong-arming can also be done from the management system.
-- Strong-arm causes arming even when a TAMPER, or ACCESS is active.
-If these states change later they trigger PRESENCE and hence an alarm, but a stable TAMPER, or ACCESS state does not trigger the alarm.

 ### System states